Last Update: November 11, 2021

 - These currencies may be exchanged to CUP at most banks throughout the country

 - They can be exchanged at the CADECA and at some banks.
-The exchange surcharge for travelers cheques ranges from 3% to 6%.
+The exchange surcharge is usually 3%

-The monetary unification process could result in instability, so until we know more about how the CUP will function in Cuba, we recommend you bring plenty of USD or Euros in cash.
+The monetary unification process could result in instability, so until we know more about how the CUP will function in Cuba, we recommend you bring plenty of cash.
+Since USD is not permitted, the most popular alternative is EUR, although any of the other exchangeable currencies is fine.
 Rules and regulations change quickly and often in Cuba, so you should always contact your bank before you travel to Cuba to check if your cards will work.
 Even if your bank says that your card WILL work, it is best to not rely on only one source of money - as a precaution, for other unforeseen circumstances, and because banks have been know to provide incorrect information.
 In Cuba, a combination of cash and cards is best.

-Always take more rather than less, because Cuba is likely to be more expensive than you imagine, and you don't want to spoil your trip in Cuba by constantly feeling short of funds.
+Always take more rather than less, because Cuba is likely to be more expensive than you imagine, and prices for some items such as food and drink, have increased triple fold.
+You don't want to spoil your trip in Cuba by constantly feeling short of funds.